19hours/sg-statutes/Acts/Penal Code.md

 27\.
 When property is in the possession of a person’s spouse, clerk or servant, on account of that person, it is in that person’s possession within the meaning of this Code.

+Explanations.—A person employed temporarily or on a particular occasion in the capacity of a clerk or servant is a clerk or servant within the meaning of this section.

 [51/2007]

-Explanation—A person employed temporarily or on a particular occasion in the capacity of a clerk or servant is a clerk or servant within the meaning of this section.

 [Indian PC 1860, s.
 27]